Joe-Collins-1986/minesweeper/README.md

    <br>
    As the developer I want to create a simple and engaging game that is easy to use and will result in users returning to the site.
    * Easy to use functionality.
-      - **REVIEW - Simple intuitive inputs and eady to interpret content on the screen.
+      - **REVIEW - Simple intuitive inputs and easy to interpret content on the screen.
 Built without overcomplicating and game requirements.**
    * Addictive gameplay to encourage return users and drive positive word of mouth to encourage new users.
       - **REVIEW - Used feedback from testers to build a game which has been well received with testers re-using for their own enjoyment.**
    * Provide clear instruction as to the rules of the game.
       - **REVIEW - Specific section of the game dedicated to detailing the rules which is easy to navigate to.
-Aslo has an external video link providing further instruction if required.**
+Also has an external video link providing further instruction if required.**
-   * Set a range of difficulties to allow user progression and continued engagment.
+   * Set a range of difficulties to allow user progression and continued engagement.
       - **REVIEW - 3 game difficulties available to the user.
-Each difficulty has a diffent size of board and number of mines.**
+Each difficulty has a different size of board and number of mines.**
-   * Record winning scores based on difficulty and completion time to promote re-vistiation and competition between users.
+   * Record winning scores based on difficulty and completion time to promote re-visitation and competition between users.
-      - **REVIEW - User name, game completion time and diffulctly recorded with the top 5 scores per difficulty fed back to the user in the form of the scoreboard.**
+      - **REVIEW - User name, game completion time and difficulty recorded with the top 5 scores per difficulty fed back to the user in the form of the scoreboard.**
    * Build in flag functionality to allow users to mark cells they believe to have mines.
       - **REVIEW - This functionality has been built into the game.
 Each time a user makes a guess they are asked if they wish to place a flag.
 Flags will appear as a 'F'.**
    * Build a appealing user interface whilst observing the limitations of the project scope(command-line application).
-      - **REVIEW - ASCII art, use of pyfiglet, a clear function using os and colorama to colour and brighted validations were used to make tha console game more appealing to the user.
+      - **REVIEW - ASCII art, use of pyfiglet, a clear function using os and colorama to colour and brighten validations were used to make the console game more appealing to the user.
 Selection options where spread over one line to give the impression of a games interface page.**
-      **I also increased the console size to better accomodate the minesweeper board size.**
+      **I also increased the console size to better accommodate the minesweeper board size.**
    ---
    </details>